 However, since I didn’t really understand how blogging worked, making money from it wasn’t on top of my plan.

 I simply wanted to blog about a topic I love – and if I could make a few bucks on the side, what could be better!

 I never would’ve thought that blogging would allow me to make a full-time income someday.

 Let’s make one thing clear right away:

-I didn’t start my first blog with the goal of making money blogging.
+I didn’t start my first blog in 2017 with the goal of making money blogging.

 - Shared my experience of learning how to code

 - Helped my readers by sharing helpful resources and strategies